Rachel-R16/Laidlaw-Research-Academic-Integrity-Platform/README.md

 # Laidlaw-Research-Academic-Integrity-Platform

-This repository contains the research and prototype for a novel system to detect AI-generated content in academic writing by analyzing the **writing process** rather than the final written product.
+This repository contains the research and prototype for a system to detect AI-generated content in academic writing by analyzing the **writing process** rather than the final written product.
 Developed as part of the Laidlaw Research and Leadership Programme (Summer 1), this project aims to create a transparent, ethical, and technically feasible approach to safeguarding academic integrity in the era of generative AI.

 ## 🧠 Project Overview